Hope will come to me like a firefly

 Yes, daily prayer and faith in the Atonement of Jesus Christ, can bless and fill us with a measure of hope and peace.
 However, it can come to a point when professional help is needed to find greater relief and make sense of lingering pain.

-If you are looking for immediate relief (rather than prolonged "talk thereapy") from emotional pain that traumatic events can cause, many people are turning to EMDR over all other therapies.
+If you are looking for immediate relief from emotional pain that traumatic events can cause (rather than slower relief from prolonged "talk therapy") many people are turning to EMDR over all other therapies.
 Click here to find an EMDR therapist near you.

 EMDR therapy is a very effective approach for overcoming "chronic pain, phobias, depression, panic attacks, eating disorders and poor self-image, stress, worry, stage fright, performance anxiety, recovery from sexual abuse and traumatic incidents" [emdr website].